1001 Overview of the Division of Aging Services

 DAS administers programs under the provisions of the Older Americans Act, as amended.

 DAS administers state funded programs and initiatives as created in Georgia statutes and/or as funded through the Georgia General Assembly.
+Such programs include, but are not limited to:

 DAS may partner with or subcontract with other state agencies for work on programs which further the Division’s goals.
 Such programs include, but are not limited to, being a subcontractor of the Department of Community Health contracts with the Division of Aging Service for the following initiatives: